K-Singh/ergo-subpooling/README.md

 ## How to run
 To run, simply download the jar and run "java -jar ergo-subpooling.jar" in command line or terminal.
 ### [Download Here](https://github.com/K-Singh/ergo-subpooling/raw/master/out/artifacts/ergo_subpooling_jar/ergo-subpooling.jar)
+If it says you need a subpool_config.json file, look at the one given in the repository as an example.

 ## Current Supported Mining Pools